Economy: Industrial Revolution

 The first economist in the true modern meaning of the word was the Scotsman Adam Smith (1723–1790) who was inspired partly by the ideas of physiocracy, a reaction to mercantilism and also later Economics student, Adam Mari.
 He defined the elements of a national economy: products are offered at a natural price generated by the use of competition - supply and demand - and the division of labor.
 He maintained that the basic motive for free trade is human self-interest.
 The so-called self-interest hypothesis became the anthropological basis for economics.
 Thomas Malthus (1766–1834) transferred the idea of supply and demand to the problem of overpopulation.

 The Industrial Revolution was a period from the 18th to the 19th century where major changes in agriculture, manufacturing, mining, and transport had a profound effect on the socioeconomic and cultural conditions starting in the United Kingdom, then subsequently spreading throughout Europe, North America, and eventually the world.
 The onset of the Industrial Revolution marked a major turning point in human history; almost every aspect of daily life was eventually influenced in some way.

 In Europe wild capitalism started to replace the system of mercantilism (today: protectionism) and led to economic growth.
-The period today is called industrial revolution because the system of Production, production and division of labor enabled the mass production of goods.
+The period is called the Industrial Revolution because the system of production and division of labor enabled the mass production of goods.